 Genetic services currently available in Victoria include:

-- information and counselling for people considering pre-implantation genetic diagnosis, prenatal diagnosis or following diagnosis of a foetal anomaly
+- information and counselling for people considering pre-implantation genetic diagnosis

 - general information for individuals, health professionals and the community about genetic disorders and birth defects.